 In October 2020, the City accepted a petition to authorize the creation of a Public Improvement District in accordance with Chapter 372 of the Texas Local Government Code.
 Project costs will be paid for using current assessments, developer contributions, and a debt issuance with the assessment pledged to service that debt.
 In accordance with the enabling legislation, City Council has the authority to approve and modify the special assessment, appoint administration, and authorize all debt issuances.
-In November 2021, Special Assessment Revenue Bonds, Series 2021 were issued in the amount of \$10,508,000 and secured by special assessment revenues of the PID.
-These bonds have interest rates ranging from 4.125% to 5.250%, with a final maturity date in fiscal year 2051.
+In November 2021, Special Assessment Revenue Bonds, Series 2021 were issued in the amount of \$10,508,000 and secured by special assessment revenues of the PID the total bond principal outstanding for these issues is \$10,508,000 at year-end.
+Proceeds of the bonds were deposited into trust accounts with BOK Financial services for the purpose of funding improvements.
+P3 Works serves the administrator, for the benefit of the bond holders, for these funds as well as any and all other property or money of every name and nature, which is, from time-to-time hereafter by delivery or in writing of any kind, conveyed, pledged, assigned, or transferred to the trustee.
+The City has no direct or contingent liability or moral obligation for the payment of this debt, therefore this debt is not recorded as long-term debt of the City.